General Motors BEV2 platform: 2017–2023

 None of these promised actions, however, have been enacted in full.
-In China, the SAIC-GM joint venture has announced and launched the Buick Velite 6 (2019), also available with a PHEV drivetrain, and the closely-related Chevrolet Menlo (2020).
+In China, the SAIC-GM joint venture has announced and launched the Buick Velite 6 (2019), also available with a PHEV drivetrain, and the closely related Chevrolet Menlo (2020).
 Since the end of the eighteen-month period, the Velite 6 and Menlo are the only main brand EVs that GM has produced, and both are limited to the Chinese market.
 Much of the incentive to market EVs in China can be explained by the zero-emission vehicles (ZEV) mandate that country's government has put in place, requiring manufacturers to have 8% percent of their volume be ZEVs in 2012, and 12% in 2020.
 The Velite 6/Menlo have a different wheelbase and motor than the Bolt EV and do not use the BEV2 platform.

 In March 2019, GM announced its intentions to build another BEV2 platform-based vehicle very similar to the Bolt at Orion Assembly; the new BEV2 vehicle was developed alongside the GMC Hummer EV.
 The vehicle was launched first in 2020 as the Buick Velite 7 for the Chinese market.
 This crossover had been mentioned in the 2017 GM announcement, but it was later removed.
 A variant with revised styling for the United States was marketed as the Bolt EUV (electric utility vehicle), which is built on BEV2 and was launched in spring 2021.

 Production of the Bolt and Bolt EUV were stopped in August 2021 due to a battery recall; production did not resume until April 2022.

-Discontinuation
+2023: Plans for discontinuation

 GM began publicizing its Ultium battery technology and BEV3 platform in 2019 and 2020.
-Although both a refreshed Bolt EV and new Bolt EUV were announced at the same time, to go on sale in late 2020 and summer 2021, respectively, the Bolt EV and EUV would not be moving to Ultium/BEV3.
-The newer platform was intended to support a wide variety of battery electric vehicles, including the Cruise Origin, which was intended to be the first GM vehicle on Ultium/BEV3.
+Although both a refreshed Bolt EV and new Bolt EUV were announced at the same time, to go on sale in late 2020 and summer 2021, respectively, the Bolt EV and EUV did not move to Ultium/BEV3.
+The newer platform is intended to support a wide variety of battery electric vehicles, including the Cruise Origin, which was intended to be the first GM vehicle on Ultium/BEV3.
+On April 25, 2023 GM CEO Mary Barra stated that the BEV2-based Bolt and Bolt EUV would be discontinued at the end of 2023 to make room for GM's "new generation of electric vehicles," and a new Ultium/BEV3 Bolt was announced a few months later.

+2025: Reinstatement

+In July 2025 GM Authority reported that the 2027 model year Bolt will not be a clean-slate redesign and will instead rely on the BEV2 platform.